Tajikistan profile - Overview

 Tajiks are the country's largest ethnic group, with Uzbeks making up a quarter of the population, over half of which is employed in agriculture and just one-fifth in industry.
-Nearly half of Tajikistan's population is under 14 years of age.
+A third of Tajikistan's population is under 14 years of age.

 The Tajik language is very close to Persian, spoken in Iran, and to Dari, spoken in Afghanistan.

 The five-year civil war between the Moscow-backed government and the Islamist-led opposition, in which up to 50,000 people were killed and over one-tenth of the population fled the country, ended in 1997 with a United Nations-brokered peace agreement.

 Tajikistan's economy has never really recovered from the civil war, and poverty is widespread.
 Almost half of GDP is earned by migrants working abroad, especially in Russia, but the recession in 2009 threatened that income.
 The country is also dependent on oil and gas imports.